mrwood1602/getdataCourseProject/README.md

 concious choice to only subset the lowercase "mean" and "std" as these are direct calculations on raw data, the "Mean" values appear to be calculations using these calculations.

-Next the program cleans the column names.
+Next the program cleans the column names, removing periods, spaces, parentheses and replacing dashes, commas with underscores.

+This tidy dataset is then written to the file system.

+Lastly the program finds the mean value of each feature on a per subject and per activity basis, and this summary dataset is written to the file system as well.